 Foodora for Business

 The Foodora for Business platform allows companies and businesses to order meals for corporate meetings from some of the best restaurants.
 Companies can preorder meals in advance as they prepare for specified meetings.
 With Foodora for Business, employees can place their orders together as a group.
 These orders are then merged into monthly invoices for a single payment.

 Typically, Foodora charges $3.50 for all orders costing $30 and above.
 On the other hand, it will cost a client $4.50 for orders costing below $30.
 However, customers can enjoy zero-price services from selected restaurants offering free delivery to clients placing their orders via Foodora.

 Foodora problems in real time

 Is Foodora down?
-In this page you can find the latest problems involving Foodora as reported by our users.
-Thanks to our technology, we are able to detect Foodora problems in real time and as experienced by our users.
+On this page, you can find the latest problems involving Foodora as reported by our users.
+Thanks to our technology, we are able to detect Foodora problems in real-time and as experienced by our users.